-In addition to above, the Company expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to continue as a going concern.
+The Company expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to generate future cash flow from its operations and/or obtain additional financing.